-Management, including the Chief Executive Officer, the Head of Treasury and Capital Management & Executive Vice President, and the Chief Administrative Officer have evaluated the effectiveness of SEK's disclosure controls and procedures (as defined in Rule 13a-15(e) under the Exchange Act) as of December 31, 2017.
-The Group's disclosure controls and procedures are designed to ensure that information required to be disclosed in the reports the Parent Company files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the applicable rules and forms, and that it is compiled and communicated to the Parent Company's management, including the Chief Executive Officer, Head of Treasury and Capital Management & Executive Vice President, and the Chief Administrative Officer as appropriate to allow timely decisions regarding required disclosure.
+Management, including the CEO and the CFO have evaluated the effectiveness of SEK's disclosure controls and procedures (as defined in Rule 13a-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act") as of December 31, 2018.
+The Group's disclosure controls and procedures are designed to ensure that information required to be disclosed in the reports the Parent Company files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the applicable rules and forms, and that it is compiled with and communicated to the Parent Company's management, including the CEO and the CFO as appropriate to allow timely decisions regarding required disclosure.

-Based upon that evaluation, management, including the Chief Executive Officer, the Head of Treasury and Capital Management & Executive Vice President, and the Chief Administrative Officer concluded that the Group's internal control over financial reporting described in the Management's Report on Internal Control over Financial Reporting below, and the Group's disclosure controls and procedures were effective as of December 31, 2017.
+Based upon that evaluation, management, including the CEO and the CFO concluded that the Group's internal control over financial reporting described in the Management's Report on Internal Control over Financial Reporting below, and the Group's disclosure controls and procedures were effective as of December 31, 2018.